fowlerp-qlik/sudoku/README.md

 Bugs and Deficiencies
 ---------------------

-At time of writing the busy indicator (spinner) presented while the app is solving a program does not actually spin with in the Intel App Preview.
+At time of writing the busy indicator (spinner) presented while the app is solving a program does not actually spin within the Intel App Preview.
 If I have time I will dig into that.

 CSS Styling could be improved.
 In particular, the buttons are rather generic, bland and small.
 Will improve if I have time.